Skip to main content

 kagi search

 Search Kagi and return structured results in JSON or human-readable format.
-This is the primary command for retrieving search results from your terminal.
 Search demo

 Synopsis